 It’s the end of your trip, so pamper yourself at Nevada’s other vacation capital.
 This is the time to unwind and recoup from the past week’s activities before heading home to reality.

 Where to stay: Book a night at the Atlantis Hotel to take advantage of the region’s highest rated hotel spa.
 AtlantisCasino.com

 Where to eat: Stay on site and eat all of your meals inside of the Atlantis.
 The Atlantis Steakhouse, Sushi Bar, Oyster Bar, and Bistro Napa are all solid picks.

-What to do: Gamble downstairs in your spare time before hitting the indoor and outdoor pools.
+What to do: Gamble downstairs either on sites like Youlikebet or in their casinos in your spare time before hitting the indoor and outdoor pools.
 Features include a year-round outdoor whirlpool spa, a year-round indoor pool, a seasonal outdoor pool and sun deck, and cabanas for rent.
 If you want to enjoy some of the city outside of the hotel, venture out for a show in the evening.
 The big hotels offer year-round lineups of concerts, comedy, cirque performances, and more.

 That’s it; your trip has come to an end.
 Make your final drive back home and hand out those souvenirs!

 Drive time: Approx. 3 hours